nicholascar/conneg-by-p/README.rst

 Conneg by P
 ============
-This small librady module assists with tasks related to `Content Negotiation by Profile <https://www.w3.org/TR/dx-prof-conneg/>`_, which is a `W3C Standard <https://www.w3.org/standards/>`_ about *how Internet clients may negotiate for content provided by servers based on data profiles to which the content conforms*.
+This small library module assists with tasks related to `Content Negotiation by Profile <https://www.w3.org/TR/dx-prof-conneg/>`_, which is a `W3C Standard <https://www.w3.org/standards/>`_ about *how Internet clients may negotiate for content provided by servers based on data profiles to which the content conforms*.

 Library Structure
 ------------------